 Much is said about the importance of eating properly — this graphic shows that bad habits starts at an early age.
 Use the pictures of food from the solution libraries to illustrate charts and graphs.

 Example 2: More Reasons to Eat Fruits

-This diagram was created in ConceptDraw PRO using the Fruits library from the Food Court solution.
+This diagram was created in ConceptDraw DIAGRAM using the Fruits library from the Food Court solution.
 An experienced user spent 15 minutes creating this sample.

 The Food Court solution is ideal for making large posters or displays with immediately recognizable motifs.
 Here, the combination of information text points and colorful fruit art creates a lively and engaging infographic.